otomato-gh/k8s-o10n-workshop/slides/workshop/resources.md

 - We can specify quantities of CPU and/or memory and/or ephemeral storage

+- We can also specify GPU resources using device plugins

 - Support for allocating additional resources is on the way through [Dynamic Resource Allocation](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/)

 ---